 All students' program records will be secured and treated as confidential.
-A student may make a formal request to inspect his or her personal record, and access will be provided as specified by the Family Educational Rights and Privacy Act (FERPA) and explained in appendix "C" of the District Catalog.
-Violation may result in expulsion from the Program.
-Any HIPAA violation WILL result in IMMEDIATE dismissal from the course and possible administrative withdrawal from the program.
+A student may make a formal request to inspect his or her personal record, and access will be provided as specified by the Family Educational Rights and Privacy Act (FERPA) Any student viewing another student's skills chart will be subject to disciplinary action.